isaaclhk/Projects/QI projects/medication_cart_kaizen.md

   guides(x = guide_axis(n.dodge = 2)) +
   theme_classic()
   ```

-Now we'd like to statistically compare our pre-test and post-test results.
-Before we get to that, we must first rename the variables so that those in pre and post tests can be differentiated.
-Then, we combine both datasets and filter for each category so that they may be analysed individually.
+Now we'd like to statistically compare the pre-test and post-test results.
+Before getting to that, variables in the posttest dataset were renamed so that those in pre and post tests can be differentiated.
+Then, both datasets were combined and filtered for each category so that they may be analysed individually.

 ```
 #Differentiating pre-test and post-test data